Dev-cmyser/It-Thougts-neovim/README.md

 # Usage
 ## Open files
-use "w" or "o" or Tab
+use "w" or "o" or Enter

 ![image](https://github.com/Dev-cmyser/It-Thougts-neovim/assets/105227884/1a8915a9-2b6a-4f11-a653-c9eaecd8d1cd)